-- 1. The Incident Commander and all subordinate units will utilize the Incident Command System for command and control.

-- 2. OPD will deploy four MFF Companies.
-The four companies will be composed of up to eight MFF Platoons consisting of three squads per platoon.
-The operation will be supported by Tango and Video Teams (with live stream).
+- 1. The Incident Commander and all subordinate units will utilize the Incident Command System for command and control. - 2.
+OPD will deploy two MFF Companies.
+The two companies will be composed of four MFF Platoons consisting of up to three squads per platoon.
+The operation will be supported by Tango Teams and Video Teams (with live stream).
 A PIO will be available during the incident.
-The MFF Companies will deploy after receiving the Operations Briefing.
+The MFF Companies will deploy after receiving the

+Operations Briefing.
 The briefing will be held at the PAB auditorium at the following times:

-- 1400 hrs.
-Alpha Company
+- 1500 hrs.
+Alpha Company - 1700 hrs.

-- 1. Comprised of CID, SOD, and other non-patrol resources

-- 2. Comprised of 1st Watch RDO Patrol

-- 1400 hrs.
 Bravo Company

-- 1. Comprised of SRS resources

-- 2. Comprised of 2nd Watch RDO Patrol

-- 1500 hrs.
-Charlie Company

-- 1. Comprised of 2nd Watch Patrol

-- 1500 hrs.
-Delta Company

-- 1. Comprised of 3nd Watch RDO Patrol